Butonix/pajax/README.md

      });
 ```

-If you just want to `get` some data an do not care about the response object, you can use the following methods:
+If you just want to `GET` some data an do not care about the response object, you can use the following methods:

 - getText(url, opts)
 - getJSON(url, opts)